 Dr Valeria Graziano

-Valeria has a background in visual cultures (MA Goldsmiths College 2004) and a PhD from Queen Mary University (2015), for which she was awarded a scholarship for collaborative work between the School of Business and Management and the School of Drama.
-Her thesis title was 'Common pleasures: the politics of collective practice from sociability to militant conviviality'.
-She has been a visiting fellow at the John Hope Franklin Research Center, Duke University (2011) and a semester fellow at the DCRL (Digital Cultures Research Lab), Leuphana University (2017).
+My background is in visual cultures (MA Goldsmiths College 2004) and I hold a PhD from Queen Mary University (2015), for which I was awarded a scholarship for collaborative work between the School of Business and Management and the School of Drama.
+My thesis title was 'Common pleasures: the politics of collective practice from sociability to militant conviviality'.
+I have been a visiting fellow at the John Hope Franklin Research Center, Duke University (2011) and a semester fellow at the DCRL (Digital Cultures Research Lab), Leuphana University (2017).

-Her postdoctoral research considers the various affordances of the concept of ‘prefigurative practices’ for developing a contemproary theory of the political use of arts (see Turn, Turtle!
+My postdoctoral research wants to develop a theory for ‘prefigurative practices’ (see Turn, Turtle!
 Reenacting The Institute: Performing Urgency II, 2016; Post-Dance, 2017) and, more broadly, reflects on the role of imaginal procedures within the organizational lives of collectives.

-Public Programming, a research collaboration between Nottingham Contemporary, Goldsmiths College and Middlesex University investigating the emergent phenomenon of public lectures and other pedagogical or academic-like events within the expanded sphere of museums, biennales and festivals.
+Public Programming, a research collaboration with Dr Janna Graham and Dr Susan Kelly (Goldsmiths University of London), supported by Nottingham Contemporary, Goldsmiths College and Middlesex University.
+THis project investigates the emergent phenomenon of public lectures and other pedagogical or academic-like events within the expanded sphere of museums, biennales and festivals.
 Two study days have taken places: Public Programming?
 Pedagogies in a Missing Europe, Middlesex University, 30 June 2016.
 Public Programming, Social Movements and Solidarity, Nottingham Contemporary, 21 July 2017.
 A third study day is forthcoming at Goldsmiths in spring 2018.
-This research will lead to a co-authored publication.

-Together with Dr Kim Trogal (UCA) Valeria has been working on the trope of 'repair and maintenance' across different collective practices, inspired by feminist and degrowth pedagogies.
+Together with Dr Kim Trogal (UCA) I have been working on the trope of 'repair and maintenance' across different collective practices, inspired by feminist and degrowth pedagogies.
 ‘The Politics of Collective Repair.
 Examining object-relations in a Postwork Society,’ appeared in Cultural Studies in March 2017.
 Currently, they are working on ‘Repair Shop: emerging sites for postcapitalist practices’ – A UCA-funded comparative research project to map the intersectional practices and political impacts of newly emerging “repair shops” in Italy, Scotland, Sweden, and UK.
-They are also co-editing of Repair Matters, special issue of ephemera – theory & politics in organization (forthcoming).
+They are also co-editing of Repair Matters, special issue of ephemera – theory & politics in organization (forthcoming 2019).